thehimalayanleo/thehimalayanleo.github.io/index.md

 ## Updates: ##

+* Feb 2021: Added a new blog post for workflows in Machine Learning Systems at [ML Workflows for Research Scientists](thehimalayanleo.github.io/MLForResearchScientists/) (under continuous construction)

 * Jan 2021: Promoted to Machine Learning Team Lead in the SuperPower research group.

 * Nov 2020: Our article <em>FedPerf: A Practitioners' Guide to Performance of Federated Learning Algorithms</em>, got accepted to NIPS 2020 Preregistration Workshop.
 We were amongst the 8 papers invited for a contributed talk for the workshop.
 Further open-source updates coming soon!